Science and Our Universe

 • 💡Link surface features directly to causes: for example, ‘craters are caused by asteroids hitting the moon’ rather than just stating they exist.

-• 💡Always use the correct scientific vocabulary.
-For example, say 'transparent' instead of 'see-through' and 'prediction' instead of 'guess'.
-This shows you understand the concepts.
+• 💡Use scientific vocabulary correctly: For example, say 'transparent' instead of 'see-through' and 'flexible' instead of 'bendy'.
+This shows you understand the terms.

 Common Mistakes